-Founded in 2002 by the campaigner and author Sarah Brown, Theirworld has grown into an organisation that works passionately to ensure children are given the best opportunities in life - through campaigning, research, advocacy, projects, movements and coalitions, and holding political leaders and donors to account.
+Founded in 2002 by Sarah Brown, Theirworld has grown into a successful non-profit organisation that works passionately to ensure all children have the best start in life, a safe place to learn, and skills for the future.

 From launching a research laboratory to pioneering double-shift schooling for Syrian refugees, here is a look at some of the key moments in our history.

 The first 10 years